renatomatos79/playground/lesson-001/readme.txt

 =================================================================================

 let's try to run our myalpine container running the same command again.
-As we can see it is impossible for more than one container using the same name
+As we can see! it is impossible to run more than one container using the same name

 $ docker container run --name myalpine -it alpine
 docker: Error response from daemon: Conflict.
 The container name "/myalpine" is already in use by container "3d58655dc68c2caa313d29318c9abbf274489eff7fd0c8e772157cc05d8e8a2e".
 You have to remove (or rename) that container to be able to reuse that name.